 RLE is identical to cataract surgery, except that it is performed before cataracts have developed.
 Refractive Lens Exchange is a permanent and maintenance-free vision correction option with a quick visual recovery time.
 It takes approximately 15-20 minutes per eye.
 After your natural lens is removed, it is replaced with an artificial Intraocular Lens (IOL).

 There are many lens implants available that can correct both distance and near vision such as:

 Dr. Pendleton performs RLE with great success on people over age 18.
 However, this procedure is especially helpful for people over age 55 who have a refractive error as well as presbyopia (the need for reading glasses) and have not yet developed cataracts.
 As an added benefit, RLE will prevent you from getting cataracts in the future.

-Dr. Pendleton will explain these options in detail during your appointment and help you make the right decision for your lifestyle, vision goals, and eye health.
+If you are looking for a vision improvement procedure, schedule a consultation with Dr. Pendleton!
+We will walk you through the various lens options and help you make the right decision for your lifestyle, vision goals, and eye health.

 The absence of a refractive error.
 Emmetropia is the goal of refractive surgery.

 The eye is too long or the cornea is too steeply curved.
 Light passes through the eye but focuses before it reaches the retina, which causes distant objects to appear blurry.